-Figure 1: Rate of Change in Total Unit Count, Maple Ridge (2007-2017)16 combined with limited greenfield sites, and an aging rental housing stock could result in future impacts to tenants.
+Figure 1: Rate of Change in Total Unit Count, Maple Ridge (2007-2017)

 Based on the City of Maple Ridge's Building Permit Data, the ratio of new units to demolished units does not appear to significantly impact existing rental buildings and tenants at this time.
-However, anticipated growth,
+However, anticipated growth, combined with limited greenfield sites, and an aging rental housing stock could result in future impacts to tenants.

-16 Building Permit Data, City of Maple Ridge, 2017
+&lt;sup>16 Building Permit Data, City of Maple Ridge, 2017

 Metro Vancouver's Affordable Housing Update (2016) noted that purpose-built market rental supply is growing, due to changing market conditions and municipal incentive programs.
 However development has not been able to catch up to the significant demand.
-Between 2011 and 2014, new rental supply fell short of rental demand in the region by 1,600 units, most significantly for those households earning less than \$50,000 per year17.
+Between 2011 and 2014, new rental supply fell short of rental demand in the region by 1,600 units, most significantly for those households earning less than \$50,000 per year.
 The regional demand for rental units puts pressure on aging rental stock where there is underutilized density available.
 Also, the regional demand for rental units for lower-income households is a broader indication of future potential challenges for tenants in Maple Ridge.